Information overload, daily stresses, and rigorous deadlines can put a strain on employees and result in diminished productivity.

 As colours are connected to our emotions, they ought to be used wisely throughout the space and applied according to the atmosphere we’re trying to create.

-For instance, green and blue hues used in workspaces are sure to boost productivity and sharpen the focus.
+For instance, the green and blue hues used in workspaces will boost productivity and sharpen the focus.
 Yellow can help with creativity as it tends to be very stimulating, red is great for spaces where there’s a lot of physical activity, while neutral hues tend to be calming and have a soothing psychological effect.

 If painting your office walls isn’t an option, you can always use artwork or office accessories to inject some colour into your workspace.

 It’s no secret that the amount of light we are exposed to can make or break our day.

 Gloomy spaces don’t do much for our mood, and lack of light can be detrimental to our productivity.